ThoughtWorksInc/CD4ML-Scenarios/instructions/3-MachineLearning.md

 After changing this you can either run it locally like we did above or run through Jenkins.
-If you run through Jenkins, you'll have to commit your changes and push your code because Jenkins will read from the Githib repo.
+If you run through Jenkins, you'll have to commit your changes and push your code because Jenkins will read from the Github repo.

 ```bash
 git commit . -m "Change to 100 trees"